siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/send-smtp-email/README.md

 [Source project](https://github.com/UrbanCode/Send-SMTP-Email-UCD)

-This plug-in is developed and supported by the UrbanCode Deploy Community on GitHub.
+This plug-in is developed and supported by the DevOps Deploy Community on GitHub.

 To build a local plug-in, follow the short directions at the bottom of the GitHub project’s README.